vlider/IAPManager/README.md

         //Handle failed purchase here
     }];
 ```
 After setting bundleId, versionString, adding blocks for observing call ```loadStoreWithCompletion``` to fetch available products.
-As a result compeltion block will be called with list of requested products and invalid products ids:
+As a result compeltion block will be called with list of requested products and invalid products ids, if any:
 ```
 [[IAPManager sharedInstanse] loadStoreWithCompletion:^(NSArray *validProducts, NSArray *invalidProductIds) {
     }];